 - Steering angle position sensor

 - Loose contact

 - Low tire pressure

-To find out why your Porsche system has failed start by reading the trouble codes from the ABS / PSM module.
+To find out why your Porsche system has failed, start by reading the ABS / PSM module's trouble codes.

 Porsche PSM failures can be diagnosed with a diagnostic scanner.